Come to the Barnes, or we’ll come to you. Our programs will nourish your students’ imaginations and serve your curricular goals.

 Syde Hurdus Foundation

-Subaru of America, Inc. generously supports education outreach programs in Camden, NJ, and provides a vehicle for Barnes educators to use for travel to Philadelphia and Camden city schools.
+Subaru of America, Inc. generously supports education programs in Camden, NJ, and provides a vehicle for Barnes educators to use for travel to Philadelphia and Camden city schools.

-Education outreach programs for School District of Philadelphia students are generously supported by gifts made through the Educational Improvement Tax Credit (EITC) program.
+Education programs for School District of Philadelphia students are generously supported by gifts made through the Educational Improvement Tax Credit (EITC) program.
 The Barnes Foundation gratefully acknowledges the following donors for their support.

 Philadelphia Insurance Companies